 No: Continual pretreatment before proof of infection can only lead to resistance, superinfection and poor care.
 In addition to complications. ...Read more

 Fever, poor appetite: It is very unusual for an infant to get strep throat.
 However an older child or family member in close contact with your baby has it, it is possible.
 In most cases, babies with strep throat are very fussy due to the pain, may have a high fever, and decreased appetite.
 Every now and then babies can have vomiting and rash from strep throat.
 It is best to contact your doctor if you are concerned. ...Read more

 - Talk to a doctor online

 - Can u get gonahhrea by using a towel from someone who has it?

 - Can you get mono from drinking out of someones waterbottle who has mono?

-- Can you get genital herpes from someone who has a mouth sore?
+- Will you automatically get herpes from someone who has a sore

-- How can you get strep throat from someone elsd?
+- How can i get strep throat from someone elsd?